EMHMoloney/Trampoline-Buyer-Guide/README.md

 - **Competion Form** - Expected: The form should validate the user input
 - and submit the data to an external site.
 Result: After testing with valid and invalid inputs,
 - the form performs as expected.
--
+- **Dropdown Menu** - Expected-move navigation to page area indicated.
+- Result: moves pagearea requested to the middle of view.

 ### Acessibility

-The rating of 94% was achieved through [ACCESSIBILITY test] Points were lost for labelling on form input fields, but when the labels were adjusted W3C validation flagged them, so I settled for the score presented.
+The rating of 95% was achieved through []

 #### Deployment